jeertmans/LELEC2796/project/README.md

 **3 guided sessions**.
 You need to bring your computer and show that you have completed each session.
 One (1) point will be granded per session, for a total of three (3).
+You don't have to prepare anything specific, we will just verify that you understand the contents of each session.

 ### Final evaluation